Ikd28/DATAPROBLEM/README.md

-# DATAPROBLEM PART 1
+# DATAPROBLEM PART 1 & 2
-The codes I wrote for this question can run on any IDE but should have the same name as my CSV file.
+The code I wrote for the part one question can run on any IDE but should have the same name as my CSV file.

 From the Data given in the CSV file, the inference that I came up with was that, there were a lot of data given and at some point in graph visualization